JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/PXE/README.md

 sudo systemctl status nfs-kernel-server
 ```

+A summary of the components of this steups and their purposes can be seen below:

 | **Component** | **Purpose** |
 |----------------|-------------|
 | **TFTP** | Transfers boot files like `start4.elf`, `cmdline.txt`, etc. |